 Read next: Best VR headsets 2017

-As we inch toward the public debut of Windows Mixed Reality in holiday 2017, Microsoft and its partners are slowly but surely dripping and dropping little tidbits of information for us to consume.
+As we inch toward the public debut of Windows Mixed Reality in holiday 2017, Microsoft and its partners are slowly but surely dropping tidbits of information for us to consume.
 That can make it a little hard to keep up with what's happening, who's involved, as well as the latest price points, release date, specs and design decisions.

 So read on for everything we know so far.

-Microsoft Mixed Reality: What is it?
+Microsoft Mixed Reality: What even is it?

-Microsoft is attempting to differentiate its headsets from the likes of PS VR, HTC Vive and Oculus Rift – i.e. flat-out VR devices – and instead incorporate elements from its HoloLens project to make it a more rounded virtual experience.
+Microsoft is attempting to differentiate its headsets from the likes of PSVR, HTC Vive and Oculus Rift by incorporating more elements from its HoloLens project to make it a more well-rounded mixed experience.
+That means that each third-party headset has a pair of depth-sensing cameras on the front, allowing us to have room-scale tracking without having to fill the house with sensors.

 Microsoft Mixed Reality: What about Xbox?

-Microsoft Mixed Reality: Design and specs
+Microsoft Mixed Reality: The content

 Microsoft Mixed Reality: The controllers